413 Request Entity Too Large

 LimitRequestBody 1024000

-It is worth mentioning that the limit is typically imposed by PHP.
+Worth mentioning that the limit is typically imposed by PHP.
 To increase the file upload and POST request size to 10 megabytes, for example, set the upload_max_filesize

 and post_max_size